Keep Your Home Warm with a Pet Door — How Pet-Tek Engineers Out the Draft

 The Draft Problem — and Why Most Pet Doors Fail

 This was precisely the problem that led Pet-Tek founder Steven King to design his own range from scratch in Auckland in 1999.
-Having distributed other brands for years and dealt with constant warranty claims for rattling, drafty, broken flaps, he set out to build a pet door that genuinely sealed — and genuinely lasted.
-The Energy Efficiency and Conservation Authority (EECA) notes that draught-stopping is one of the highest-impact ways to reduce heat loss in NZ homes — making a properly sealed pet door a meaningful energy efficiency upgrade.
+Having distributed other brands for years and dealt with constant warranty claims for rattling, drafty, broken flaps, he set out to build a pet door that genuinely sealed, and genuinely lasted.
+The Smarter Homes draught-stopping guide (the NZ Government’s home performance resource) rates draught-stopping among the highest-impact ways to cut heat loss in NZ homes, which makes a properly sealed pet door a meaningful energy efficiency upgrade.

 How Pet-Tek Engineers Out the Draft